An EZ-structure for the mapping class group: A topology for

 \begin{definition} A subset $A\subset {\cal X}(S)$ is called \emph{closed for the geometric topology of ${\cal X}(S)$} if the following holds true.
-Let $\xi_i\subset A$ be any sequence which converges to a point $\xi\in {\cal X}(S)$ in the sense described by the requirements (1),(2),(3); then $\xi\in A$. \end{definition}
+Let $\xi_i\subset A$ be any sequence which converges to a point $\xi\in {\cal X}(S)$ in the sense described by the requirements (2); then $\xi\in A$. \end{definition}

-An \emph{embedding} of a topological space $X$ into a topological space $Y$ is an injective map $f:X\to Y$ which is a homeomorphism onto its image, equipped with the subspace topology.
 Recall that for any collection $S_1,\dots,S_k$ of pairwise disjoint subsurfaces of $S$, the space ${\cal J}(\cup_{i=1}^kS_i)$ is equipped with a natural topology as a join of the Gromov boundaries of the curve graphs of the subsurfaces $S_i$.
 The following statement is the first main step towards the proof of Theorem \ref{main}.